sonastream/takehomes/backend/README.md

 - Email your point of contact that sent you this excercise with a link to a public Github or Gitlab repository.
     - If you are uncomfortable adding this project to your public Github profile, please make a separate account for this submission

+## Notes
+- The preferred method of running this project is a `Dockerfile` or `docker-compose.yml` that does not require the takehome consumer to install anything to run and evaluate the project
+- Please show us strengths of your engineering abilities, technical design and attention to detail.
+While small/simple, this takehome is the main way we will assess your technical abilities.